 - Heart attack.
 Some early research shows that taking chondroitin sulfate by mouth might lower the risk of having a first or recurrent heart attack.

 - Loss of bladder control (urinary incontinence).
-Early research suggests that inserting sodium chondroitin sulfate into the bladder through a urinary catheter improves quality of life in people with overactive bladder.
+Early research suggests that administering a solution with chondroitin sulfate into the bladder through a urinary catheter improves quality of life in people with overactive bladder.

 - Aging skin.